Sainsbury's Children's Book Awards 2021

-Now in their sixth year, the Sainsbury's Children's Book Awards in partnership with BookTrust aim to highlight the best children's books for families to share together.
+Now in their eighth year, the Sainsbury's Children's Book Awards in partnership with BookTrust aim to highlight the best children's books for families to share together.

 Judged by a panel of experts, the awards aim to encourage parents and carers to spend more time reading with their children.

-This is the third time that BookTrust have partnered with Sainsbury's for the awards, which honour books in five categories - and the shortlist has now been unveiled.
+This is the fifth time that BookTrust have partnered with Sainsbury's for the awards, which honour books in six categories - and the shortlist has now been unveiled.

-There is a £1,000 prize for the winner of each category, and all of the shortlisted books are promoted in Sainsbury's stores.
+There is a cash prize for the winner of each category, and all of the shortlisted books are promoted in Sainsbury's stores.

 This year's winners

 Book of the Year and Best Picture Book